Tag

 Alienware has a reputation problem, but the new Aurora R16 attempts to fix that.
 It’s the first time Alienware has abandoned the angular Aurora design we’ve seen for the past several generations, instead relying on a smaller mid-tower chassis that’s just as powerful, but takes up a lot less space.

 It comes in cheaper, as well.
-Part of the reason Alienware desktops have a bit of a bad name is their price, but the Aurora R16 starts at just $1,300 for an Intel Core i7-13700F, graphics card, 16GB of DDR5 memory, and a 1TB SSD.
+Part of the reason Alienware desktops have a bit of a bad name is their price, but the Aurora R16 starts at just $1,300 for an Intel Core i7-13700F, RTX 4060 graphics card, 16GB of DDR5 memory, and a 1TB SSD.
 You can scale that up with the same processor, memory, and storage, but with an RTX 4070 Ti, for $1,950.

 Alienware upgraded the internals a lot, but it’s the exterior of this machine that stands out.
 It’s around half the size of the previous version, all without compromising power or thermals.
 By the end of the year, Alienware says it will be its fastest desktop ever, packing up to an RTX 4090.